Reviews You Can Rely On

 Not a minimalistic ride

 The Saucony Peregrine 14 rides like your forever favorite road running shoe, making it a top choice for runners seeking familiar comfort on the trails.
-This new version is loaded with updated cushion, a plush tongue, and redesigned lugs for abrasion resistance.
+This version is loaded with updated cushioning, a plush tongue, and redesigned lugs for abrasion resistance.
 With rugged trail prowess, a budget-friendly price tag, and well-rounded comfort, runners seeking a user-friendly trail shoe will love what the Peregrine provides.
 Weighing it at just under 8 ounces per women's US size 6.5, the Peregrine comes with a midsole full of PWRRUN foam, a flexible rock plate, and (we think) a perfect toe cap.

 Saucony tends to make slightly narrow shoes but has chosen to release a wide Peregrine this time around.
 By providing more inclusive sizing, this fantastic trail shoe can suit a wider variety of runners.
 If you are looking for a minimalistic trail shoe, the new plushness of the Peregrine will feel overbuilt.
-But if you want comfortable cushion, great protection, and a familiar fit, the 5 mm drop Peregrine might be your perfect match.
+But if you want comfortable cushioning, great protection, and a familiar fit, the 5 mm drop Peregrine might be your perfect match.

 Read more: Saucony Peregrine 14 review